Whitelist: Commercial whitelists

 Commercial whitelists are a system by which an Internet service provider allows someone to bypass spam filters when sending email messages to its subscribers, in return for a pre-paid fee, either an annual or a per-message fee.
 A sender can then be more confident that their messages have reached recipients without being blocked, or having links or images stripped out of them, by spam filters.
 The purpose of commercial whitelists is to allow companies to reliably reach their customers by email.

-Advertising whitelists
+Advertising whitelist

 Many websites rely on ads as a source of revenue, but the use of ad blockers is increasingly common.
 Websites that detect an adblocker in use often ask for it to be disabled - or their site to be "added to the whitelist" - a standard feature of most adblockers.

 Network whitelists

-Network Whitelisting can occur at different layers of the OSI model.